Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 28,335, 9,041 total housing units (homes and apartments), and a median house value of $173,431, Desert Hot Springs real estate values are some of the lowest in California, although compared to real estate around the nation, Desert Hot Springs homes are still considered rather expensive.
+With 28,335 people, 9,041 houses or apartments, and a median cost of homes of $177,594, Desert Hot Springs real estate values are some of the lowest in California, although compared to real estate around the nation, Desert Hot Springs homes are still considered rather expensive.

 Single-family detached homes are the single most common housing type in Desert Hot Springs, accounting for 63.59% of the city's housing units.
 Other types of housing that are prevalent in Desert Hot Springs include duplexes, homes converted to apartments or other small apartment buildings ( 14.35%), large apartment complexes or high rise apartments ( 13.19%), and a few mobile homes or trailers ( 6.26%).